 Remove any existing sealers and coatings.
 Repair/fill any surface cracks.
-If the floor has only minor blemishes or a very light coating, you can move on to initial rough grinding. .
+If the floor has only minor blemishes or a very light coating, you can move on to the initial floor grinding process.

-Now you’re ready for the initial rough grinding with metal bond diamond abrasives that prepares the concrete for final smoothing.
-This is generally a three-to four-step process, depending on the condition of the concrete.
+Now you’re ready for the initial rough grinding with metal bond diamond abrasives that prepare the concrete for final smoothing.
+This concrete grinding procedure is generally a three- to four-step process, depending on the condition of the concrete.